hackstock/opencv_camera/README.md

 This is a ROS2 package with a publisher node that uses OpenCV to publish raw images from a camera onto a topic called `image_raw`.
 Since the package is based on OpenCV, any camera that's supported in OpenCV can be used with this package.
+Since this package publishes raw camera images, it can be used as the foundation for all computer vision related aspects of your robotics project.

 Features :
 - publishing of raw camera images